kptdev/kpt/docs/pkg/README.md

           kubectl apply -R -f my-cockroachdb

 3. **Packages should use git references for versioning**.
-    * Package authors should use semantic versioning when publishing packages.
+    * We recommend package authors use semantic versioning when publishing packages for others to consume.

           kpt pkg get https://github.com/kubernetes/examples/staging/cockroachdb@VERSION \
             my-cockroachdb